Garth Brand, M.D.

 In 2017, MFMR received the DeWitt C. Baldwin Jr. Award, one of three programs recognized nationally for humanism in resident education.
-As a National Committee for Quality Assurance recognized Patient-Centered Medical Home, behavioral health consultants, care managers and pharmacists are integrated into clinical care teams, helping residents understand the options and resources necessary to surmount obstacles to care.
-We prepare our graduates to be comfortable with a wide range of practice choices from rural and frontier communities to underserved populations and hospital settings.
+As a National Committee for Quality Assurance recognized Patient-Centered Medical Home, behavioral health consultants, care managers, and pharmacists are integrated into clinical care teams, helping residents understand the options and resources necessary to surmount obstacles to care.
+We prepare our graduates to be comfortable with a wide range of practice choices, from rural and frontier communities to underserved populations and hospital settings.

-James Guyer, MD FAAFP| Program Director
+Garth Brand, MD | Program Director

 Montana Family Medicine Residency

-Asst.
-Clinical Professor, University of Washington Department of Family Medicine
+Assistant Clinical Professor, University of Washington Department of Family Medicine